 2) Build physical endurance and bring pain relief.

 If you get really sore after yoga class or exercise, Breath of Fire can help.
-A 1994 study found that pranayamic breathing helps athletes reduce the amount of lactic acid that builds up after exercising — lactic acid is what causes muscle soreness!
-When you practice Breath of Fire, you’re putting more oxygen into your body and cleansing toxins from your system, making it easier to recover, and relax — which helps to reduce pain and strengthens physical endurance.
+A 1994 study found that pranayamic breathing helps athletes reduce the amount of lactic acid that builds up after exercising.
+Lactic acid is what causes muscle soreness, so when you practice this prana technique, you are removing the very thing that causes muscle pain.
+Not only that, but you’re also putting more oxygen into your body and cleansing toxins from your system.
+More oxygen makes it easier to recover and relax, which helps to reduce pain and strengthens physical endurance.

 3) Strengthen the nervous system to resist stress.

-Pranayama breathing connects you to your higher self, which can help take you out of a negative or spiralling cycle that cause symptoms of anxiety.
+There are two functions that are happening with this breathing exercise.
+First, you are directly affecting your nervous system when you use any yoga breathing technique, which helps regulate your response to stress.
+Secondly, your pranayama practice helps build and direct your Kundalini energy, which is said to help you manage all of life and the stress that comes with it.
+Pranayama breathing connects you to your higher self, which can help take you out of a negative or spiraling cycle that cause symptoms of anxiety.
 Breath of Fire strengthens your vibration to an easy, neutral state.

 4) Get rid of addictive cravings for drugs, smoking, and bad foods.